 10% of parents had a bachelor's degree or higher.
 Children in MIECHV-funded programs are fairly evenly distributed between the ages of 0 and 4 years old.
 Among the 1100 children participants in MIECHV-funded home-visiting programs across the state, almost 38% of participants are 3-4 years old (Figure 12).
 On the lower end of the early-childhood age range, almost 30% participants are less than 1 year old.
 Slightly more than ten percent of participants are 5-6 years old.
 The number of children is lower than the number of parents because of the number of pregnant women.
-Out of the 1100 children participants currently in a MIECHV-funded home-visiting program, slightly more 0-2 year-olds are female (52% versus 48%), while slightly more 3-6 year-olds are male (53% versus 47%).
+Out of the 1100 children participants currently in a MIECHV-funded home-visiting program, slightly more participants are male (51% versus 49%).
+When comparing gender differences with age, slightly more 0-2 year-olds are female (52% versus 48%), while slightly more 3-6 year-olds are male (53% versus 47%).